Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-26-aws-security-and-encryption/hands-on-299/hands-on-299.md

 ### Description

-This configuration creates a KMS key.
+This configuration creates a Customer Managed KMS key.
 We then use the Key to encrypt and decrypt a file.

 You can use symmetric encryption KMS keys to encrypt and decrypt small amounts of data,